bonigarcia/context-engineering/README.md

 # Context engineering

-This repository contains the code examples of book **Context engineering: the art and science of shaping context-aware AI systems** authored by Boni García and published by Manning.
+**Context engineering** is an emerging term in Artificial Intelligence (AI), and it can be defined as the practice of designing systems that provide a Large Language Model (LLM) with all the necessary information to complete a task effectively.
+It goes beyond prompt engineering since it focuses on building a comprehensive and structured context from various sources like system instructions, external knowledge, memory, tools, and state.
+The central idea is that the success of a complex LLM-based system depends more on the quality and completeness of the context provided than on the specific wording of the prompt itself.

+Tobi Lütke, the CEO of Shopify, coined the term _context engineering_ in a [tweet](https://x.com/tobi/status/1935533422589399127) on June 19, 2025.
+He defined context engineering as _the art of providing all the context for the task to be plausibly solvable by the LLM_.
+This novel concept captures the essence of the current evolution of LLM-based systems, inspiring others (like me) to understand and define this emerging engineering discipline.
+Since then, I've been working on a book entitled **Context engineering: the art and science of shaping context-aware AI systems**, to be published by [Manning](https://www.manning.com/) in 2026.

+This GitHub repository is intended to be a companion resource for this book and a go-to reference for practitioners looking to understand and adopt context engineering.

-_Warning_: This repository is a work in progress — code and structure may change.
+_Warning_: This repository is a work in progress — content and structure may change.

 ## Table of contents

-This book is composed by 10 chapters and 1 appendix, namely:
+This book aims to provide a strong, general-purpose theoretical foundation for context engineering, supported by hands-on examples.
+Its table of contents is the following:

 1. Introduction to context engineering
 2. System instructions and user prompts